bkantwi-alx/alx-pre_course/README.md

 My first readme for the ALX SOftware Engineering course.
-It iswonderful.
+It is wonderful.